Measurements, probability and statistics

-Mathematics predicts stable (invariant) base unit and and the relationships between them and the measured values.
-However, mathematics cannot be different by its very nature – the numbers 1, 2, 3, … , mark the sum of two equal (identical) values.
-Such mathematics cannot be mindlessly applied in the real world, where no two entities are the same and something is always changing.
+But Mathematics supposes stable (invariant) numbers.
+See base units.
+However, mathematics cannot be different by its very nature – the numbers 1, 2, 3, … , until infinity.
+The number 2 represents the sum of two equal (identical) values 1 .
+Mathematics, even if it calculates with real numbers, must round them to a limited number of decimal places.
+Such mathematics cannot be mindlessly applied in the real world, where no two entities are the same and moreover, they’re changing.
 Mathematical equations are valid for an ideal world, a world with ideal given changes.
 For a world removed from Reality, i.e. a dead world.
 And that’s what everyone who tries to evaluate the world with this idol look like.
 Mathematics is like language – only to direct us, to lead us to inexpressible and changing Reality.
 Nothing against equations, they are unmissable, but they must be subordinated to Reality and not vice versa.

 The agreement of mathematical equations of idealized models with reality – see crank mechanism or pendulum.
 Likewise thermodynamics and many other examples.
 Many scientists were then literally fascinated by the mathematical possibilities which led them to explain or predict events in areas that could no longer be verified.
 See Archimedes, fascinated by the power of the lever to move the Earth.
 Which is theoretically and practically impossible.